ucsd-cse131/00-warmup/README.md

 ---
-title: HW 0, due 10/5/2018
+title: HW 0
 headerImg: angles.jpg
 ---

 ## Download

-1. Use the _fork link_ from the class website to create your private clone of the starter code.
+1. Use **github classroom link** to create your private clone of the starter code.

-2. Do `git clone https://github.com/ucsd-cse131-fa18/00-warmup-XXX` where `XXX` is your private repo.
+2. Do `git clone XYZ` where `XYZ` is your private repo's URL.

 3. Link your clone to the "upstream" to get any updates